microsoft/Web-Dev-For-Beginners/2-js-basics/1-data-types/README.md

 ### Booleans

-Booleans can be only two values: `true` or `false`.
+Booleans can have only two values: `true` or `false`.
 Booleans can help make decisions on which lines of code should run when certain conditions are met.
 In many cases, [operators](#arithmetic-operators) assist with setting the value of a Boolean and you will often notice and write variables being initialized or their values being updated with an operator.

 - `let myTrueBool = true`
 - `let myFalseBool = false`